Infineon/AURIX_code_examples/code_examples/iLLD_TC375_ADS_SCR_RTC_ADCOMP_wakeup_LK/README.md

 One of the SCR peripherals is the Real-Time Clock (RTC) that, once started, can work independently of the state of the rest of the microcontroller.

 The real-time clock consists of an up-counting 32-bit timer register (Real-Time Clock Counter) with an upstream 9-bit prescaler.
 It contains a set of 4 (8-bit) count registers that shows the current count value or the current time of the real-time clock.
 Another set of registers (RTC compare registers) that consists of 4 (8-bit) registers can be used for interrupt generation.
-It can also be used to wake-up the device from *Standby Mode*.
+It can also be used to wake-up the device from *standby mode*.

 ### ADC Comparator

-Another SCR peripheral is the ADC Comparator Unit (ADCOMP) which is shared with the TriCore™ CPU where it is used for voltage monitoring during *Run Mode*.
+Another SCR peripheral is the ADC Comparator Unit (ADCOMP) which is shared with the TriCore™ CPU where it is used for voltage monitoring during *run mode*.
 The ADCOMP constitutes an 8-bit successive approximation Analog-to-Digital converter (ADC) supporting up to 4 channels connected to SCR Pins P00.4 (P33.4) to P00.7 (P33.7).
-If the TriCore™ CPU is in *Standby Mode* the SCR may enable the ADCOMP unit but only if operating at 100 MHz back-up clock.
+If the TriCore™ CPU is in *standby mode* the SCR may enable the ADCOMP unit but only if operating at 100 MHz back-up clock.

 ## Hardware setup